I don’t think I’ve ever been as excited to share a recipe as much as I am excited about this one 😄

 - Add in the chopped butter and whisk until all the flour is moistened and mixture resembles coarse sand.

-- Add in the eggs one at a time mixing between each addition.
-The mixture will be very dense and crumbly but once all of the eggs are added, whisk well until mixture is thick and smooth.
+- Add in the eggs one** at a time mixing between each addition.
+The mixture will be very dense and crumbly but once all of the eggs are added, whisk well on medium high for 1 1/2 minutes to build the cakes structure and mixture is thick and smooth.

 - Add in the buttermilk and vanilla and whisk until mixture is smooth and well combined.
 Batter is slightly thick.